Skip to main content

 Peripheral Proteins

-The proteins interact with a membrane through protein-lipid head group interactions but might slightly penetrate the membrane.
+The proteins interact with the membrane via protein-lipid headgroup interactions but may slightly penetrate the membrane.
 Those that do would be classified as monotopic peripheral.
-Peripheral proteins are generally easy to remove from a membrane in vitro by changing solution ion concentration, as the interactions are often of an ion-ion nature.
+Peripheral proteins are generally easy to remove from a membrane in vitro by changing the solution ion concentration, as the interactions are often of an ion-ion nature.
 The first model below shows a matrix Metalloproteinase (MPP) 12 binding to a lipid bilayer.
-This protein is involved in inflammation, wound healing, arthritis, cardiovascular disease, and remodeling of neural synapses, suggesting a broad role in recovery from cell and tissue aberrations.
+This protein is involved in inflammation, wound healing, arthritis, cardiovascular disease, and neural synapse remodeling, suggesting a broad role in recovery from cellular and tissue aberrations.
 Macrophages secrete MMP-12, so it is considered a water-soluble (aqueous) protein.
-It travels to viral cells and appears to display activity not in aqueous solution but near membranes, implying activation of the enzyme through binding to the bilayer.
+It travels to viral cells and appears to be active not in aqueous solution but near membranes, suggesting that the enzyme is activated by binding to the bilayer.

 matrix metalloproteinase (MPP) 12 _lipid bilayer..png